Asked on 15th July, 2020

 Scanned documents of your form CAC1.1, Memorandum and Articles of Association, Recognized form of identification for Director(s)/ Subscriber(s) and Secretary, and Evidence of payment to CAC will have to be uploaded on their website.

-Other detailed instructions are provided on their website, www.cac.gov.ng.
+All other details and instructions are provided on their website, www.cac.gov.ng.